How To Know If Your Baby Is Ready for Solids (3 Key Signs)

 Conclusion

-Knowing when your baby is ready for solids doesn’t need to be a guessing game.
-The three key signs—sitting up, losing the tongue-thrust reflex, and showing interest in food—are clear indicators your little one is ready to explore a whole new world of flavors and textures.
+Determining when it is time to start solids for your baby is not a guessing game.
+After identifying three major indicators—sitting up on their own, losing the tongue-thrust reflex, and being interested in food—then your baby is ready to delve into a new world of flavors and textures.

 Frequently Asked Questions

-When should I start my baby on solids?
+When will my baby be ready for solids?

 Can I start solids before 6 months?